chandanpasunoori/privy-wp-plugin/readme.txt

-=== Privy Loader ===
+=== Privy Widget Plugin ===
-Contributors: jgan
+Contributors: amille14
 Tags: privy, e-commerce
 Requires at least: TBD
 Tested up to: TBD
 Stable tag: TBD

-Easily incorporate the Privy platform onto your site.

 == Description ==

+Easily incorporate the Privy widget onto your site.

 == Installation ==

-1. Go to the 'Plugins' menu in WordPress, and upload 'privy-wp-loader.zip'
+1. Go to the "Plugins" menu in WordPress, and upload "privy-wp-plugin.zip"
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress
-3. Go to the "Privy Configuration" page in Wordpress and input the business ID provided to you by Privy.
+3. Go to "Settings" > "Privy Widget" in WordPress and input the business identifier provided to you by Privy (this can be found on your Privy dashboard under "Settings").